-Information Sheet-1 Developing Plans to increase profitability
+Information Sheet-5.1: Planning to increase yield per existing client

 A business plan is a written document describing how businesses both new and established plan to achieve their goals.
 Good business plans should include an executive summary, products and services, financial planning, marketing strategy and analysis, financial planning, and a budget.